January 15 in History

 English footballer

-Eric Jeremy Edgar Dier is an English professional footballer who plays as a centre-back and defensive midfielder for Ligue 1 club Monaco.
+Eric Jeremy Edgar Dier is an English professional footballer who plays as a centre-back for Ligue 1 club Monaco.

 Read More